From Air to Bits: The Complete Path of Digital Audio

 The diaphragm itself can be modeled as a damped harmonic oscillator — the classic spring-mass-damper system from physics:

-When you stop speaking, the damping term is what causes the diaphragm to settle back to rest rather than ringing indefinitely.
+In contrast when decays, the damping term is what causes the diaphragm to settle back to rest rather than ringing indefinitely.

 This model has a natural resonant frequency — the frequency at which the system oscillates most vigorously when driven by an external force: